Best Natural Remedies for Bee Stings

 13. Meat Tenderizer – mixed with a little water applied to sting site for 30 minutes

-14. plantain leaves – chew them up and put the paste on the sting site (then make some Plantain Salve for other minor bites.)
+14. plantain leaves – chew them up and put the paste on the sting site (then make some DIY Plantain Salve for other minor bites.)

-A Special Caution for Beekeepers
+Caution for Beekeepers

 Beekeepers face a higher risk of being stung than most people.
 Managing colonies with thousands of stinging insects will result in some stings.
 That’s just a true bee fact – we must face.